o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 builds eCPRI header filling structure fields by taking the IQ sample size and populating a particular packet length and sequence number.

-Currently, the supported IQ bit width is 16.
+With compression, supported IQ bit widths are 8,9,10,12,14.

 Implementation of a U-plane set of functions is defined in xran_up_api.c and is used to prepare U-plane packet content according to the given